MaterializeInc/materialize/doc/user/content/guides/node-js.md

 main();
 ```

-See [`CREATE VIEW`](/sql/create-view/) reference for more information.
+For more information, see [`CREATE VIEW`](/sql/create-view/).

 ## Node.js ORMs

-While it communicates over the same wire protocol as PostgreSQL, Materialize doesn't currently respond to the entire catalog of PostgreSQL system metadata API endpoints.
-Object-relational-mapping (ORM) systems like **Prisma**, **Sequelize** or **TypeORM** use these PostgreSQL system calls (often within the `pg_catalog` namespace) to introspect the database and do extra work behind the scenes.

-Attempting to use an ORM system to interact with Materialize as if it were a PostgreSQL database will currently not work.
-Libraries that currently return `pg_catalog` errors may work properly once [full `pg_catalog` support](https://github.com/MaterializeInc/materialize/issues/2157) is implemented.
+Materialize doesn't currently support the full catalog of PostgreSQL system metadata API endpoints, including the system calls that object relational mapping systems (ORMs) like **Prisma**, **Sequelize**, or **TypeORM** use to introspect databases and do extra work behind the scenes.
+This means that ORM system attempts to interact with Materialize will currently fail.
+Once [full `pg_catalog` support](https://github.com/MaterializeInc/materialize/issues/2157) is implemented, the features that depend on  `pg_catalog` may work properly.